gaochaousc/Clock-cycle-counting/README.md

 # Clock cycle counting
- this is for clock cycle counting
+ This is a not-complete testing file, only for reference :)